wp-plugins/events-made-easy/readme.txt

 * Feature: new placeholders #_BOOKINGCREATIONTIME and #_BOOKINGMODIFTIME for bookings list
 * Feature: ability to use attributes and conditional tags in registration form added
 * Feature: added conditional tag #_IS_MULTIPRICE
+* Feature: location_id argument in shortcodes now supports 'none' to indicate no location
 * Improvement: updated Italian translation, tx to Antonio Venneri
 * Change: placeholders #_RESPSPACES and #_RESPCOMMENT now preferred for bookings